Samuelson777/Chefmate-Restaurant-Clustering-and-Cooking-Guide-Application/README.md

 Thank you for checking out ChefMate!
 I hope you enjoy using it as much as i enjoyed building it.
 Happy cooking! 🍳

+For any clarification about using the app refer the user manual pdf

 ---

 ## 📸 IMAGES OF APP